 - Bluetooth range can very limited – The advertised range is 33ft (10m), but it’s important to note this is only for oven or gas grill use.
 The smoker range is actually advertised as only 10 ft (3m).
-The exact range you will get will very depending on the thickness and material of your grill, and your house.
+The exact range you will get will vary depending on the thickness and material of your grill, and your house.

 So if you were thinking of lounging around the house checking your temperature on your phone, you will be disappointed.

 While it’s quite impressive they removed the need for probe wires, you’re phone can’t go much further than a regular transmitter would be placed.

-Luckily you do have a few options to extend the range if you have a spare smart device which we’ll discuss later on in the review.
+Luckily you do have a few options to extend the range if you have a spare smart device that we’ll discuss later on in the review.

-You can also spend a little extra on the MEATER+ which comes with extended range of up to 165ft built-in, or the MEATER Block which pages four probes together and a large charging station that has a screen so you can also check your temps on that.
+You can also spend a little extra on the MEATER+ which comes with an extended range of up to 165ft built-in, or the MEATER Block which pages four probes together and a large charging station that has a screen so you can also check your temps on that.

 The limited range would be a deal breaker for me, but with the option to extend the range, I consider the MEATER a great piece of barbecue tech.